o11y-weekly/o11y-weekly.github.io/2023-11-23_Vector_in_action/README.md

 ### Log to Metric Transformation
 #### Pipeline setup
 Log to metric transformation in vector is a common pattern where logs are visualized as aggregated metrics only.
-The problem of visualizing logs can be the required percentage of CPU or simply the cost of long term retention higher than one year based on logs.
+Using logs as direct source to visualize is CPU and IO intensive and unefficient way to visualize datapoints.

 To avoid high resource usage to simply visualize datapoints, a log to metric transformation can be used.